On the rank index of projective curves of almost minimal degree: Monomial projections

 Let $\mathcal{C}_{d,c} = \pi_{e_c}(\mathcal{C}_d) \subset \mathbb{P}^{d-1}$ be the projected curve where $e_c$ for $0 \leq c \leq d$ is the standard basis of $\mathbb{P}^d$.
 For some $c$, we can immediately see that property $\QR(3)$ is satisfied: \begin{enumerate} \item If $c = 0 \text{ or } d$, then $\mathcal{C}_{d,c}$ is a rational normal curve.
 Therefore, it satisfies property $\QR(3)$ (see \cite{MR4298641}). \item If $c = 1 \text{ or } d-1$, then $\mathcal{C}_{d,c}$ is a del Pezzo curve.
 Therefore, it satisfies property $\QR(3)$ (see \cite{MR4496651}). \end{enumerate} Thus, we assume $2 \leq c \leq d-2$ and $d \geq 6$.

-We distinguish between the cases $c = 2 \text{ or } d-2$ and $3 \leq c \leq d-3$ because, in the case $c = 2 \text{ or } d-2$, $\mathcal{C}_{d,c}$ is not generated by quadrics, whereas for $3 \leq c \leq d-3$, the curve $\mathcal{C}_{d,c}$ is generated by quadrics.
+We distinguish between the cases $c = 2 \text{ or } c = d-2$ and $3 \leq c \leq d-3$ because, in the case $c = 2 \text{ or } d-2$, $\mathcal{C}_{d,c}$ is not generated by quadrics, whereas for $3 \leq c \leq d-3$, the curve $\mathcal{C}_{d,c}$ is generated by quadrics.
 For $\mathcal{C}_{d,2}$ (or $\mathcal{C}_{d,d-2}$), we instead consider the scheme $X_d = \mathcal{C}_{d,2} \cup \mathbb{L}$ where $\mathbb{L}$ is the trisecant line to $\mathcal{C}_{d,2}$.
 Note that $X_d$ is the scheme generated by quadrics on $\mathcal{C}_{d,2}$.

-As we aim to determine whether the curves $\mathcal{C} = \pi_p(\mathcal{C}_d) \subset \mathbb{P}^{d-1}$ satisfy property $\QR(3)$ and to provide additional numerical information beyond simply determining if the property holds, we introduce the following notation: \begin{notation and remark} There is a combinatorial way to find a generating set of $I(\mathcal{C}_{d,c})$.
+As we aim to determine whether the curves $\mathcal{C}_{d,c} = \pi_c(\mathcal{C}_d) \subset \mathbb{P}^{d-1}$ satisfy property $\QR(3)$ and to provide additional numerical information beyond simply determining whether the property holds, we introduce the following notation: \begin{notation and remark} \phantom{} \begin{enumerate}[(A)] \item There is a combinatorial way to find a generating set of $I(\mathcal{C}_{d,c})$.
 Suppose